-Hendersonville sits in the heart of Henderson County, just a day trip away from Asheville and Brevard.
-Among the fun things to do in Hendersonville, we love exploring its downtown and the towns that fill out the rest of the county.
+Hendersonville sits in the heart of Western North Carolina, just a short day trip away from Asheville and Brevard.
+Among the fun things to do in Hendersonville, we love exploring its downtown and neighboring towns in Henderson County.

-And because there’s a lot to cover about Hendersonville and Henderson County, this travel guide has been organized into the following sections:
+And because there’s a lot to cover about Hendersonville and Henderson County, North Carolina, this travel guide has been organized into the following sections:

 - Where is Hendersonville?